-Consistent with other studies [14,18], the present results demonstrate that the mass median diameter x{med} decreases when increasing the atomizing gas flow rate.
-The average diameter x{ave} shows similar behaviour.
-The spread of the size, represented by the standard deviation, σ , increases also for low atomizing gas flow rates indicating that relatively a higher proportion of large particles are present in such powders.
+Consistent with other studies (Kim and Marshall, 1971; Juarez-Islas et al., 1999), the present results demonstrate that the mass median diameter $x{med}$ decreases when increasing the atomizing gas flow rate.
+The average diameter $x{ave}$ shows similar behaviour.
+The spread of the size, represented by the standard deviation, $\sigma$ , increases also for low atomizing gas flow rates indicating that relatively a higher proportion of large particles are present in such powders.